Where Is The Breeders' Cup 2023? Racetrack, Race Order, Times

 There are 14 Breeders’ Cup races spread over the two days, with five on Friday and nine on Saturday.

-Of the 14 contests, there will be and equal split of seven races on both the turf and dirt track at Santa Anita.
+Of the 14 contests, there will be and equal split of seven races on both the turf and dirt track at Santa Anita – you can see which horses are the 2023 Breeders’ Cup favorites here.

 Santa Anita is also based in California, where are there are still gambling state restrictions in place.
 However, by joining up with these top offshore US sportsbooks you can bet on the Breeders’ Cup 2023 in ANY US state.